Governors

 Setting and monitoring the school's aims and policies

-The is demanding but very rewarding and is a good way to give back to your local community.
+This is demanding but very rewarding and is a good way to give back to your local community.